-As I am sure you will understand, things will be quite different when we return and we wanted to take this opportunity to explain some of the changes we have put in place to protect our staff, volunteers and customers.
+As I am sure you will understand, things are quite different now we have returned and we wanted to take this opportunity to explain some of the changes we have put in place to protect our staff, volunteers and customers.
 In addition to these measures, Claire, Tina and Nancy have undertaken a course regarding COVID 19 in a hospitality setting.

-- The Café will be limited to 25 customers at any one time depending on tables.
+- The Café is limited to 25 customers at any one time, depending on tables.

-- There will be less tables and chairs and they will be positioned to enable a distance of 2 metres between tables.
+- There are less tables and chairs and they are positioned to enable a distance of 2 metres between tables.

-- There will be a one way system for entry and exit (except for those with mobility issues).
+- There is a one way system for entry and exit (except for those with mobility issues).
 The entrance is via the Peach Place doors and exit via the back garden.

 - Everyone is required to use the hand sanitiser on entry to the building and on exit and to wear a mask whilst not seated.

-- We will be required to take contact details for every customer which we will retain for 3 weeks.
+- We are required to take contact details for every customer which we will retain for 3 weeks.
 If we do not have this information, we will refuse entry.